ElweThor/evoslither/README.md

 2. **Enter** a nickname but wait to join game
 3. **Open browser console** (`F12` → Console)
 4. **Copy & paste** the code from [`src/evoslither.js`](src/evoslither.js)
-5. **Run the code** it injects the bot in your page, making it ready to work: in console you'll see "injected" confirmation
+5. **Run the code** making it ready to work: in console you'll see "injected" confirmation
 6. **Close browser console** (`F12` again)
-7. **Join the game** as soon as you'll join, the bot starts working: you'll see it "taking the helm" and roaming
+7. **Join the game**, the bot starts working: you'll see it "taking the helm" and roaming
-8. **Press `E`** to enable/disable the bot: disable it, when you like/need to steed/speed-up by your own: press `E` again to toggle it back in
+8. **Press `E`** to enable/disable the bot: disable it, when you like to steer/speed-up by your own: press `E` again to kick it back in
-9. **Press `V`** to display the real-time evolution dashboard (it's a toggle too: `V` again to close it)
+9. **Press `V`** to toggle the real-time evolution dashboard on

 ## 🎮 Controls